 - Beef Taco Skillet

 - Sheet Pan Rainbow Nachos

 National Tomato Day

 National Tomato Day is April 6!
 The tomato is the focal point of favorite dishes such as fresh garden salad, spaghetti and tacos.
 Children will be amazed by how it starts with a single seed.
 Learn how to grow tomatoes with children:

 - How to Grow Tomatoes at Home with Your Kids

 - 10 Tips for Growing Tomatoes

-Strawberry, banana, orange, peach, or a combination of fresh flavor and yogurt?
+Strawberry, banana, orange, peach or a combination of fresh flavors and yogurt?
 Pop into summer with homemade popsicles.
-There is nothing better than beating the heat with a healthy, fresh-from-the-freezer Popsicle made together as a family.
-Help children develop healthy eating habits that will last a lifetime.
-Share your pop photos or video with @MDEngageEarly on Twitter, Facebook, or Instagram using the Hashtags #HealthyGreenFamilies and #MyLittleChef.
-We will add you to our list.
+Nothing is better than beating the heat with a healthy, fresh-from-the-freezer popsicle made together as a family.
+Share photos or videos of your popping fruity summer treats with @MDEngageEarly on Twitter, Facebook and Instagram using the Hashtags #HealthyGreenFamilies and #MyLittleChef.

 - Fruit ‘n’ Yogurt Swirl Pops

 - Orange-Banana Smoothie Pops